 - “People never consider my feelings.”

-ASSERTIVENESS HANDBOOKAs a delegate on this course you will receive a detailed handbook including a copy of the presentation and notes to work through and apply your learning as well as cheat sheets and mind maps.
+As a delegate with this assertiveness course you’ll get a detailed handbook including a duplicate of the presentation and notes to work through and implement your learning along with mind maps and cheat sheet.

-Train in a Day will have a handbook for each delegate professionally printed and bound, and delivered by courier to your location.
+Train in a Day will have a handbook for each delegate bound and printed, and delivered by courier to your own offices.

-Learners find that the assertiveness and confidence handbook works effectively as both a document of the learning and as an essential reference.
+Students find that the assertiveness and confidence handbook works effectively as an essential reference as well as a file of the learning.

 Share this Assertiveness Course